brettyang02/Arduino_music/README.md

 ## How to use:
 Setup and Execution:
-Connect the Arduino to the hardware components (keypad, ultrasonic sensor, and servo motor) as described in the connections section of the Arduino code.
+1. Connect the Arduino to the hardware components (keypad, ultrasonic sensor, and servo motor) as described in the connections section of the Arduino code.
-Connect the Arduino board to the computer via a USB cable.
+2. Connect the Arduino board to the computer via a USB cable.
-Upload the Arduino code to the Arduino board using the Arduino IDE Close Arduino and install the required Python libraries (serial, pygame) for the Python Outer Shell and Python Note Player using pip.
+3. Upload the Arduino code to the Arduino board using the Arduino IDE
+4. Close Arduino and install the required Python libraries (serial, pygame) for the Python Outer Shell and Python Note Player using pip.
-Run the Python Outer Shell (Python_Outer_Shell.py) on the computer.
+5. Run the Python Outer Shell (Python_Outer_Shell.py) on the computer.
 Ensure the correct serial port (e.g., 'COM3') is specified in the ser = serial.Serial('COM3', 9600) line.
-The Arduino will start reading input from the keypad and sending data to the Python Outer Shell.
+6. The Arduino will start reading input from the keypad and sending data to the Python Outer Shell.
-The Python Outer Shell will process the data and trigger the Python Note Player to play notes and drum sounds based on the received data.
+7. The Python Outer Shell will process the data and trigger the Python Note Player to play notes and drum sounds based on the received data.

 Important Notes:
-Ensure all hardware components are properly connected to the Arduino before uploading the code.
+- Ensure all hardware components are properly connected to the Arduino before uploading the code.
+- Serial port information can be found through Arduino IDE or Device Manager
-Adjust the speed and mode settings as needed for your musical preferences.
+- Adjust the speed and mode settings as needed for your musical preferences.
-The provided code is a basic example and may require further modifications or enhancements for specific use cases.
+- The provided code is a basic example and may require further modifications or enhancements for specific use cases.